Justice (South Korean TV series)

 Justice (Korean: 저스티스) is a 2019 South Korean television series starring Choi Jin-hyuk, Son Hyun-joo, Nana, and Park Sung-hoon.
 It is based on the web novel Justice, written by Jang Ho and illustrated by Elja.
-The series aired on KBS2's Wednesdays and Thursdays at 22:00 (KST) time slot from July 17 to September 5, 2019.
+The series aired on KBS2's Wednesdays and Thursdays at 22:00 (KST) from July 17 to September 5, 2019.

 Synopsis

 Lee Tae-kyeong is a lawyer who often helps CEO Song Woo-yong's richest clients.